-Yossi Harpaz is an Assistant Professor of Sociology at Tel-Aviv University.
+Yossi Harpaz (Ph.D., Princeton University, 2016) is an Assistant Professor of Sociology at Tel-Aviv University.
 His research deals with contemporary changes in the institution of citizenship and their impact on global inequality and national identity.
 Harpaz uses a range of data and methods – original statistics, interviews and comparative-historical analysis – to explore the growth of a new relation to national membership.
-This emergent understanding diverges from the traditional view of citizenship as a binding, exclusive tie to a specific nation-state.
-Growing numbers of people experience citizenship as a global resource that has practical value outside the granting country’s borders – for example, as an insurance policy or a premium passport.
-This perspective decouples citizenship from its connection to a specific country and focuses instead on its function as a position within a global hierarchy.
-This trend represents a commodification of citizenship that challenges some basic assumptions about immigration, nationalism, globalization and inequality.
+As dual citizenship becomes increasingly legitimate, growing numbers of people experience citizenship as a global resource that has practical value outside the granting country’s borders – for example, as an insurance policy or a premium passport.

 Harpaz's book - Citizenship 2.0: Dual Nationality as a Global Asset - is forthcoming in September 2019 with Princeton University Press. https://press.princeton.edu/titles/30396.html

 The book presents in-depth analyses of three study cases of dual citizenship: Israelis who acquire citizenship from European-origin countries such as Germany or Poland; Hungarian-speaking citizens of Serbia who obtain a second citizenship from Hungary (and, through it, EU citizenship); and Mexicans who give birth in the United States to secure American citizenship for their children.
 The book sheds new light on the global trend of instrumental and commodified citizenship, and explores its implications for ethnic and national identities, immigration and inequality.